Discover the highlights of South Africa with a rail journey on the luxurious Blue Train from Pretoria to Cape Town.

 - Boulders Bay excursion to visit the penguin colony

-- Tour of Kimberly with visit to 'The Big Hole' Museum
+- Tour of Kimberley with visit to 'The Big Hole' Mine Museum

 - Two full-day game drives in Kruger National Park